 # Review your Ad Tests if you are doing any

 If you are doing any ad tests, you should review their performance at least once a week to see how things are going and how long you have to make a decision.
 Sometimes a week can be enough for making a decision.

 Also, you can take the time for checking ad extensions.
 It’s frequent that sitelinks, callouts or snippets get disapproved.

 # Review your Display Ads placements

 Make sure your ads are being shown at relevant sites by reviewing your placements often, but remember not to spend hours on saving ten bucks.
 Also, evaluate the root domain and not the subdomains.

 You might think that checking things in your Google Ads account on a daily and weekly basis is enough for having your Google Ads optimized, but nothing could be further from the truth.
 Performing a proper Google Ads Audit once a month is crucial for catching any issues that flew under the radar during your short-term Google Ads optimization reviews.

-There are specific free tools that help you save time and money when performing this exhaustive Google Ads optimization analysis.
-For instance, at Clever Ads we developed a Google Ads Audit free tool that analyzes your Google Ads account at all levels and gives you actionable insights to make the most of the optimizations directly from the audit dashboard.
+There are specific tools that help you save time and money when performing this exhaustive Google Ads optimization analysis.
+For instance, at Clever Ads we developed a Google Ads Audit tool that analyzes your Google Ads account at all levels and gives you actionable insights to make the most of the optimizations directly from the audit dashboard.

 In this wider Google Ads optimization process, you should not only focus on the keywords and bids performance, but also your targeting and geographic performance.
 As well as focusing on evaluating your bid modifier, stopping or erasing campaigns, ad groups or keywords that are underperforming and even creating new ones that you noticed are missing.